ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-14 160855](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/c29cbf89-716e-467e-8e47-f5357c172c94)

-To create dedicated admin account, bottom left click start > Windows Administrative Tools > Active Directory Users and Computers.
-Under forest our newly created domain, right click > New > Organizational units(Fancy way of saying folder) and name it _ADMINS.
-Once we created _ADMINS, right-click again > New > user.
+To create a dedicated admin account, bottom-left-click Start > Windows Administrative Tools > Active Directory Users and Computers.
+Under forest of our newly created domain, right-click > New > Organizational Units (a fancy way of saying folder) and name it _ADMINS.
+Once we created _ADMINS, right-click again > New > User.
 Create the user you would like.
-For User logon name, industry standard is a- first letter of firstname followed by lastname.
-For password use same "Password1" and check "Password never expires" for lab purpose.
-You should now see the new user, but it's not a admin yet.
-Next right-click new user > Properties > Member Of tab > Add > in "Enter the object names to select, type "domain admins" and click check name followed by ok.
-Click apply and ok to finalize.
+For the user logon name, the industry standard is the first letter of the first name followed by the last name.
+For password use the same "Password1" and check "Password never expires" for lab purposes.
+You should now see the new user, but it's not an admin yet.
+Next, right-click new user > Properties > Member Of tab > Add > "Enter the object names to select, type "domain admins," and click check name followed by OK.
+Click Apply and OK to finalize.

 ![Screenshot 2024-03-14 162337](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/37694986-7444-4352-ba5d-203128d0456d)